fitzgen/django-wysiwyg-forms/README.md

 ## TODO

-* Add choices to the UI
+* Add an element caching system to the base view

 * Rearranging positions and order in UI

-* Changing the type and widget of a field in the UI
+* Add choices to the UI

 * Start using Django 1.3's class based views